anoopsarkar/nlp-class/hw0.md

 * test scores (see Table below)
 * iPython notebook write-up

-Your F1 score should be equal to or greater than the score listed for the corresponding marks.
+Your Fscore should be equal to or greater than the score listed for the corresponding marks.

 | **Fscore(dev)** | **Fscore(test)** | **Marks** | **Grade** |
 | .82 | .13 | 0   | F  |